 - Initialize your study and click on Get Study URL to try it out as a participant.
 If it looks good, you're all set to launch.

-Protip: use a single select question to ask people what version they preferred.
-The point of a balanced comparison is to ask the test participant to compare versions of something and tell you what they preferred.
+A balanced comparison asks the test participant to compare versions and tell you what they preferred.
 Adding a question with only one answer choice (single select) tells you which version was preferred in one data point.